 Navigation Home - AA-Fishing Lakes Fish

-Guide To The Best Bass Fishing Lakes In Missouri
+Bass Fishing In Missouri For 2024

 Pick A LakePick A SpeciesPick A State

-Fish for spotted, smallmouth and largemouth bass in Missouri lakes.
+Guide to fishing for spotted, smallmouth and largemouth bass in Missouri lakes.

 Bass fishing lures

-Smallmouth bass, on the other hand, prefer clear, rocky waters and are typically found in the Ozark streams and rivers of southern Missouri.
-They are known for their tenacity and hard-fighting nature, making them a popular game fish.
 Anglers often use various lures and techniques, such as crankbaits, jerkbaits, or topwater lures, to entice smallmouth bass.
 Late spring and early fall are considered prime times to target smallmouth bass when water temperatures are cooler, and they are more active.

 Spotted bass, also known as Kentucky bass, can be found in several Missouri reservoirs and rivers.
 They closely resemble largemouth bass but have distinct spots on their lower sides.
 Spotted bass are known for their voracious appetites and aggressive strikes.
 Anglers target them using similar techniques as largemouth and smallmouth bass, focusing on rocky areas, submerged structures, or areas with current.
 Spotted bass fishing can be productive year-round, but the spring and fall seasons tend to yield the best results.